What is Agile Stage-Gate?

 - Stage 5: Product launch

-As you can see, this is a practical yet rigid approach.
-Most importantly, it relies on completion and box ticking at each stage to move forward.
-To make this Agile, here are some changes your organization can make.
-In this example, stages become sprints.
+As you can see, this is a practical yet rigid approach, relying heavily on completion and box ticking at each stage to move forward.
+To introduce more flexibility, an organization might consider implementing an Agile stage-gate hybrid approach.
+For example, stages can be transformed into sprints, as shown here:

 - Pre-sprint discovery and planning stage